vercel/modelfusion/docs/concept/text/generate-text.md

 - `prompt`: This argument is a function that returns a prompt object, which should be in the format expected by the `model`.
 The parameters of this function will be the inputs for the `generateText` method or the returned function when used with `.asFunction`.

 - `processText`: This is an optional function that allows you to further process the model's output.
-It's called with two arguments: the raw output from the model and the original prompt object.
+It's called with extracted text from the model response.
 By default, this function trims the whitespace from around the model's output, but you can customize this behavior by providing a different function.

 The effectiveness of `generateText` largely depends on the suitability and quality of the model and the prompt.